-Ambassadors are diplomatic representatives that attend international meetings, banquets and parties and act as a figure-head for their country of origin.
+An ambassador is a diplomatic representative that attends international meetings, banquets and parties and acts as a figure-head for their country of origin.
 Ambassadors are also known as diplomats, a more general term describing those that work in a foreign country while retaining citizenship in their home country.
 The foreign country, known to ambassadors as the host nation, serves as their base of operation for promoting international relations while concentrating on specific areas of government, including trade, military involvement and cultural relationships.

-Ambassadors smooth relations between countries, especially in the highly sensitive areas of politics and trade.
+An ambassador will smooth relations between countries, especially in the highly sensitive areas of politics and trade.
 In addition, they send information about economic and political development in their host country to their home abroad.
-Ambassadors also assist travellers from their home country, explain foreign policy, and evacuate refugees from hostile environments.
-Due to the sensitive nature of their careers, ambassadors perform all of their duties with a diplomatic demenor, ensuring a positive relationship between their country of residence and home nation.
+Ambassadors also assist travellers from their home country, explain foreign policy and evacuate refugees from hostile environments.
+Due to the sensitive nature of their careers, ambassadors perform all of their duties with a diplomatic demeanour, ensuring a positive relationship between their country of residence and home nation.

 Ambassadors are subject to a wide range of responsibilities dealing with foreign relations.
 Each task is carried out in a diplomatic manner that's engineered to meet the needs of the ambassador's home country while maintaining a positive relationship with that country.